-The TP-Link AC1750 is an excellent example of affordable, yet smart and cutting-edge router technology.
-If you can find this router on sale, it starts around only $60, and it tops out around $80.
-While you can get cheap routers for less, you don’t see too many quality smart routers for a cheaper price.
+The TP-Link AC1750 is an excellent example of affordable yet smart and cutting-edge router technology.
+If you can find this router on sale, it starts around only $60, and it tops out at around $80.
+While you can get cheap routers for less, you don’t see too many quality smart routers for a more affordable price.

-Keep in mind that this router is advertised to support up to 1300 Mbps, too.
-That’s Gigabit internet speeds over wi-fi.
-While gigabit wi-fi speeds are becoming more common over time, wi-fi speeds still lag behind Ethernet in terms of raw output.
+Keep in mind that this router is advertised to support up to 1300 Mbps.
+That’s Gigabit internet speeds over Wi-Fi.
+While gigabit Wi-Fi speeds are becoming more common over time, Wi-Fi speeds still lag behind Ethernet in terms of raw output.
 This router narrows the gap that much more, though.

 One convenient thing to note about this router is its setup method.
-Instead of using a CD or other installation media to set it up, this router uses a web-based setup instead.
-This makes it incredibly easy to set up and maintain – you never need to worry about losing the installation media.
+Instead of using a CD or other installation media to set it up, this router utilizes a web-based setup.
+This makes it incredibly easy to set up and maintain, and you’ll never need to worry about losing the installation media.

 According to this router’s documentation, it can support up to 2,500 square feet.
 This will be more than enough to cover most small to mid-sized homes.
 Some larger homes might need an extender or two, however.

-While this router is pretty standard as far as form and function go, what really sets it apart is its smart features.
+While this router is pretty standard as far as form and function go, its smart features set it apart.
 For one, this router has an onboard USB port complete with media-sharing features.
 This isn’t an extra you won’t see among too many smart routers, especially in this price range.
-The onboard USB port can be used for minor storage, sharing media with everyone on the network or through an FTP server.
+The onboard USB port can be used for secondary storage, sharing media with everyone on the network, or through an FTP server.

-Another useful feature that this router employs is the TP-Link Tether App.
+Another useful feature that this router has in store is the TP-Link Tether App.
 This app lets you manage your router and your network remotely from your Android or iOS smartphone.
 In theory, you could even disable or change the password on your wi-fi network while halfway across the world.
 Talk about a great way to mess with your housemates!

 Weaknesses and Drawbacks

 As with any product – and, it seems, any router – this piece of technology does have its share of drawbacks.
-Besides the standard signal-dropping complaints, this router can be extremely frustrating to get replaced, too.
+Besides the standard signal-dropping complaints, this router can be extremely frustrating to replace.
 This is mostly because of TP-Link’s return and replacement process.
 While certain websites and stores are easy to work with, TP-Link is not.